 ,

-counts the integer points with
+counts the integer points

 .
 Hence,

-Geometrically, these are exactly the lattice points strictly below the line
+Geometrically, these are exactly the lattice points strictly below the line in the interior of the (half‐height) triangle with vertices

-In the sequel, we will see that is more convenient than
+We will see that is more convenient than

 when performing the final lattice‐point count.